-In addition, 99% of hourly employees created and reviewed at least two job safety analyses (JSA), or safe operating procedure (SOP) reports; 99% of employees were assessed using six quality criteria to make risk assessments; and 98% performed at least one house keeping action on their daily shift to ensure a healthy and safe work environment.
+In addition, 92% of hourly employees analyzed and reviewed a minimum of two job safety analyses (JSA) or safe operating procedure (SOP) reports; 99% of employees were assessed on the quality of their Pre-Job Risk Analysis (PJRA) according to six quality criteria; and 98% performed at least one house keeping action on their daily shift to ensure a healthy and safe work environment.

 In 2023, we are committed to ensuring 100% of our operations review at least 10 JSA or SOP reports that meet the company's stringent quality criteria.